L3ad Solutions

 I Posted on Google Business Profile Weekly.Almost Nobody Clicked.

 I was posting on Google Business Profile like clockwork, thinking consistency alone would move the needle.
-Photos, updates, event announcements.
-All solid stuff.
-But the click-through rate was sitting around 2-3%, and I couldn't figure out why until I started looking at what actually made people tap.
+Photos, updates, event announcements, all solid stuff.

-The difference came down to specificity and urgency.
-Generic posts like "New products in stock" didn't move anyone.
-But "Limited inventory: 20% off this Friday only" got clicks.
-Google's research on local search behavior shows that customers are looking for reasons to act now, not just information about what you offer.
+But limited inventory, 20% off this Friday only got clicks.
+Google's research on local search behavior shows customers are looking for reasons to act now, not just information about what you offer.

 I realized I was writing posts for the feed, not for the person scrolling it.
-Our approach to Google Business Profile optimization now starts with the question: what would make someone stop scrolling and tap this right now?
-That shift changed everything.
+Our Google Business Profile work now starts with one question: what would make someone stop scrolling and tap this right now?

 Takeaway